sqlpad/sqlpad/README.md

 ## Configuration

+### Change query result record limit
+To change the maximum records returned by a SQL query, add a new item with key "queryResultMaxRows" and set the value to the max number of rows you would like returned.
+If the key is missing or set to a non-number, SqlPad will return a maximum of 50,000 rows.

 ### Disable CSV download
 To disable CSV downloads, visit the "Configuration" page and add a new item with key `allowCsvDownload` and value `false`.
 If the key is missing or set to any other value, CSV downloads will be enabled.